ravendb/docs/Chapter01.rst

 * Foreign keys
 * Schema

-Just about any of the No SQL approaches give up on some of those properties, sometimes, a NoSQL solution will gives up on *all* of those properties.
+Just about any of the NoSQL approaches give up on some of those properties, sometimes, a NoSQL solution gives up on *all* of those properties.
 Considering how useful an RDBMS is, and how flexible it turned out to be for so long.
-Why should we give all of those advantages?
+Why should we give up on all of those advantages?

 The most common reason to want to move from a RDBMS is running into the RDBMS limitations.
 In short, `RDBMS doesn't scale
 <http://adamblog.heroku.com/past/2009/7/6/sql_databases_dont_scale/>`_.
 Actually, let me phrase that a little more strongly, RDBMS systems *cannot* be made to scale [1]_.

-The problem is inherit into the basic requirements of the relational database system, it *must* be consistent,  to handle things like foreign keys, maintain relations over the entire data set, etc. The problem, however, is that trying to scale a relational database over a set of machines.
+The problem is inherant to the basic requirements of the relational database system, it *must* be consistent,  to handle things like foreign keys, maintain relationships over the entire data set, etc. The problem, however, is that trying to scale a relational database over a set of machines.
 At that point, you run head on into the `CAP theorem
 <http://www.julianbrowne.com/article/viewer/brewers-cap-theorem>`_, which state that you can have only two of the
 Consistency, Availability and Partition Tolerance triad.
 Hence, if consistency is your absolute requirement, you need to give up on either availability or partition tolerance.

 In most high scaling environments, it is not feasible to give up on either option, you *have* to give up on consistency.
 But RDBMS will not allow that so relational databases are out.
-That leave you with two basic choices:
+That leaves you with two basic choices:

 * Use an RDBMS, but instead of having a single instance across multiple nodes, treat each instance as an independent data store.
 This approach is called sharding, and we will discuss how it applies to RavenDB in :ref:`Chapter 7
   <Chapter07>`.
-The problem with this approach with RDMBS is that you lose a lot of the capabilities that RDBMS
+The problem with this approach is that you lose a lot of the capabilities that RDBMS
   brings to the table (you can't join between nodes, for example).
-* Use a No SQL solution.
+* Use a NoSQL solution.

 What it boils down to is that when you bring the need to scale to multiple machines, the drawbacks of using a RDBMS ( TODO: provide a full list) out weight the benefits that it usually brings to the table.
-Since we have to do a lot of work already with sharded SQL databases, it is worth turning out attention to the NoSQL alternatives, and what we might want to choose them.
-This book is about RavenDB, a Document Database, but I want to give you at least some background on each of the common NoSQL databases types, before starting to talk about RavenDB specifically.
+Since we have to do a lot of work already with sharded SQL databases, it is worth turning our attention to NoSQL alternatives, and whether or not we might want to choose them.
+This book is about RavenDB, a Document Database, but I want to give you at least some background on each of the common NoSQL database types, before starting to talk about RavenDB specifically.

 NoSql Data stores
 ===================

-I am going to briefly touch on each NoSQL data store, from the developer perspective (what kind of API and interfaces the data store have), and from the scaling perspective, to see how we can scale our solution.
-This isn't a book about NoSQL solutions in general, but it is important to understand who are the other players in the fields when it comes the time to evaluate options your data storage strategy.
+I am going to briefly touch on each NoSQL data store, from the developer perspective (what kind of API and interfaces the data store has), and from the scaling perspective, to see how we can scale our solution.
+This isn't a book about NoSQL solutions in general, but it is important to understand who the other players are in the field when it comes time to evaluate your data storage strategy options.

 Almost all data stores need to handle things like: